 An Unforgettable Duke Experience

 For a summer or a semester, you can experience island living and hands-on learning, earnest faculty, small classes, low faculty-to-student ratios and the camaraderie of a close-knit community.

 A Welcoming Community of Scholars

-Students consistently say they value the Marine Lab's inclusive learning environment.
+Students consistently say they value the inclusive learning environment at the Duke University Marine Lab (DUML).
 You will find abundant opportunities to get to know your professors, learn from master's and PhD students, and form meaningful connections sparked by shared interests.

 Field Experiences Abroad